MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

 ## Connect to Security & Compliance PowerShell using MFA

 > [!NOTE]
-> Currently, you can't use the EXO V2 module to connect to Security & Compliance Center PowerShell in GCC High or DoD environments using MFA.
+> Currently, you can't use the EXO V2 module to connect to Security & Compliance Center PowerShell in DoD environments using MFA.
 Instead, use the older instructions [V1 module - Connect to Security & Compliance Center PowerShell using MFA](v1-module-mfa-connect-to-scc-powershell.md).

 If your account uses multi-factor authentication, use the steps in this section.
 Otherwise, skip to the [Connect to Security & Compliance Center PowerShell without using MFA](#connect-to-security--compliance-center-powershell-without-using-mfa) section.